 Materials, plant and equipment will be sourced from Mackay, Rockhampton and Moranbah.
 The Transport Impact Assessment (Appendix R, section 4.3) has conservatively assumed that all heavy vehicle haulage, other than quarry material deliveries, will originate from Mackay.
-This is considered conservative, as a proportion of these deliveries are expected to come from Moranbah.
+Following the EIS submission and recent consultation with IRC, concrete was proposed to be sourced from Moranbah.
+This is considered conservative, as a proportion of other deliveries are expected to come from Moranbah.

 The estimated heavy vehicle traffic is presented in Table 20.3.
-The majority of heavy vehicles travelling from Mackay (70%) are expected to travel via Saraji Road and Dysart, and 30% are expected to travel via the Fitzroy Development Road and Golden Mile Road (to the east of the site) in line with current transport movements to and from the existing Lake Vermont Mine.
+In the previous Transport Impact Assessment, the majority of heavy vehicles were expected to travel from Mackay (70%) via Saraji Road and Dysart, and 30% are expected to travel via the Fitzroy Development Road and Golden Mile Road (to the east of the site) in line with current transport movements to and from the existing Lake Vermont Mine.
+According to the later submitted technical note (Appendix A6), 100% of concrete delivery vehicles will be distributed to the west towards Moranbah.